 |Wild Oats is one of the perennial favorites for line honors in the Sydney Hobart Race.
 Ironically it was berthed just across from us in Pittwater.|

-The first two boats to reach us were the RP 100 Blackjack with Bob Butterworth as crew, closely followed by the 100 Supermaxi LDV Comanche, which included world class sailors Jimmy Spithill as crew and Stan Honey as navigator.
-This was like a “Who’s Who” of world's best sailors.
+The first two boats to reach us were the RP 100 Blackjack with Bob Butterworth as crew, closely followed by the 100 Supermaxi LDV Comanche, which included world-class sailors Jimmy Spithill as crew and Stan Honey as navigator.
+This was like a “Who’s Who” of the world's best sailors.

 |I had heard descriptions of the mayhem in the spectator fleet, but you really have to be there to fully appreciate it.|

 |These AIS targets best describe the chaos during the start of the race with everyone vying for the best vantage points.|